-The explosive details are contained in a grant published by the Morrison government in May, almost two weeks after the federal election.
+The explosive details are contained in a grant published by the Morrison government in May 2019, just two weeks after the federal election.
 The funding was publicly disclosed without any accompanying government announcement or fanfare, and classified as “Closed – Non-Competitive”, meaning other corporations could not bid for the money.

 The deal was approved on May 17, one day before the federal election.

-However, after New Matilda began making inquiries about the grant earlier this year, the Department of Prime Minister and Cabinet announced five separate variations on the contract.
-The publicly available documentation now claims the grant was approved on May 20, 2019, the first business dayafter the federal election.
+However, shortly after New Matilda began making inquiries about the grant in mid-2019, the Department of Prime Minister and Cabinet announced five separate variations on the contract.
+The publicly available documentation now claims the grant was approved on May 20, 2019, the first business day after the federal election.

 The funding is to enable Wesfarmers to deliver, “Strategic activities that focus on getting Indigenous Australians into work, fostering Indigenous business and assisting Indigenous people to generate economic and social benefits from effective use of their land, particularly in remote areas.”